scaleflex/filerobot-image-editor/README.md

 Point the Image Editor to your origin image URL, edit it and deliver the result lightning fast over the Cloudimage image CDN.
 Limited to the Cloudimage inline transformation features.

-The example of Image Editor configuration using cloudimage service can be found [here](https://github.com/scaleflex/filerobot-image-editor/tree/master/examples/js-with-cloudimage).
+The example of Image Editor configuration using the Cloudimage service can be found [here](https://github.com/scaleflex/filerobot-image-editor/tree/master/examples/js-with-cloudimage).

 [Learn more about Cloudimage](https://www.cloudimage.io/en/home)